evolvingweb/custom_views_argument/README.md

 **Reference:** `Drupal\taxonomy\Plugin\views\argument\Taxonomy`.

-There might be various solve this problems, but in this case, we will solve the problem with the help of the core `taxonomy` argument plugin which comes with the `taxonomy` module.
+There are many different ways to solve this problem, but we will solve it with the help of the core `taxonomy` argument plugin which comes with the `taxonomy` module.
 The said plugin takes a term ID from the URL and passes it to views after optional validation.
 We will override the plugin such that it takes a string from the URL (slug), finds the relevant term ID and then leaves